MyLearning - preparing for your course

 When you arrive at The University of Sheffield, 301 Academic Skills Centre provides workshops, 1:1 appointments and online resources to enhance your academic skills for success on your course and beyond.
 This includes, maths and statistics, study skills, peer learning, student research and much more.

 The University Library provides a range of services to support your learning including access to extensive information resources, a wide range of flexible learning environments, and the support you need to achieve your learning goals and develop your research skills.
-Visit our pre-entry research skills and critical thinking tutorials to develop your skills and enhance your work at school or college while also supporting your transition to university level study.
+See our research skills and critical thinking tutorials for school and college students to develop your skills and enhance your academic work, while also supporting your transition to university level study.

 You can also explore our full range of research skills and critical thinking tutorials, videos, and guides designed to develop your skills in discovering, understanding, questioning, referencing, creating and disseminating information.